 The Kubernetes Architecture has three primary building blocks: the Master node, the Worker nodes, and Kubernetes objects.
 Let's take a closer look at each of these elements to understand their roles and functionalities in this Kubernetes Architecture overview.

-The Master node is not just another server; it's the orchestrating powerhouse of a Kubernetes cluster.
-Acting as the command centre, it coordinates all activities.
+The Master node is the orchestrating powerhouse of a Kubernetes cluster, coordinating all activities as the command centre.
 Think of it as the conductor of an orchestra, setting the tempo and cues for all other instruments, the Worker nodes.

 It deals with the cluster's overall management.
 For instance, it determines which node should run a particular container.
 It balances the workloads across Worker nodes, ensuring optimal utilisation.
 The Master node looks after the health of the cluster.
 If a Worker node fails, it reallocates the tasks to another Worker.
 This ensures high availability and fault tolerance.